aayush1607/instagram_api/README.md

     }
     ```
 5. Get all Posts by user id with pagination
-    (If limit and page parameters are no provided then by default they will be taken as 1)
+    (limit is the number of posts per page and page is the page number you want to visit.
+If limit and page parameters are not provided then by default they will be taken as 1)
     ***Method Allowed-GET***
     ***URL***
     ``` http://localhost:8080/posts/users/?id=61615ad9d9a12f1927083b7f&limit=2&page=1 ```